mattiadevivo/net-core-intro/introduction-api/README.md

 dotnet tool run <tool># run local tool # or dotnet <tool>
 dotnet tool uninstall <tool> # remove the tool

-# For both
-dotnet add package Microsoft.EntityFrameworkCore.Design # package needed for ef tool
 ```

 - Create first migration `dotnet dotnet-ef migrations add InitialCreate`, this
 will create a directory called **Migrations** inside the project.
 - Create db and schema from the migration `dotnet dotnet-ef database update`
-- after we do changes in our models we can apply them with
+- after we do changes in our models we can save them with
 `dotnet dotnet-ef migrations add <AddedNewThingsMessage` then apply migration
 with `dotnet dotnet-ef database update`
 - `dotnet dotnet-ef migrations list` list all existing migrations